-For me (and everyone else I know) not a glorification of war but a day of remembrance and respect for those men and women, husbands and wives, mothers and fathers, sons and daughters who suffered trauma no people should have to suffer in order that we are among the lucky people of the world who have the right to complain about things like the "glorification of war" on social media such as twitter and facebook.
+For me not a glorification of war (as I still have some people say to me) but a day of remembrance and respect for those men and women, husbands and wives, mothers and fathers, sons and daughters who suffered trauma and sacrifice no people should have to suffer in order that we are among the lucky people of the world who have the right to complain about things like the "glorification of war" on social media such as twitter and facebook.

-I also often think about the agonising unbearable unknowingness that people at home must have felt in a time before skype, satellites and high speed internet.
+I also often think about the agonising unbearable unknowingness that people at home must have felt in a time before skype, satellites, cellphones and high speed internet.

 Not my idea of glory, that's for sure.